Read More

 Next, request a prototype from your service providers that closely resembles how you envision the software will seem and function.

+In this stage, the project is given to the programmers who get to work on implementing the system's functionality.
 Each sprint in the development process aims to produce a fully functional platform or a ready-made functionality component.

-The goal is to determine whether or not EHR software meets the need.
+The quality assurance team thoroughly leverages a mix of manual and automated software testing processes to assess flaws and gaps.
+The goal is to determine whether or not EHR software meets the core user needs.
 Testing must go on until and unless the development objectives are met by how the EMR software functions.

 The cooperation with the vendor continues even after the technology is put into service.
 The platform continuously gets monitored by professionals for bugs or any potential future problems.